All Episodes

 Isn't that cute?

-They want to be sick and dying.
+Oh, I want her to be sick and dying.

 Wishful thinking that she's sick and dying.